 I could site examples of really big and powerful WordPress sites (that aren't blogs), but I'll resist.
 Instead, let's simply accept the fact that WordPress has passed its adolescent period as a blogging platform.
 It's part of the big leagues now.
 Sure, you may not be able to build an Amazon.com or an eBay with WordPress, but you can have a thriving e-commerce site with zero problems.
 And, hey, eBay does use WordPress (even if it is for its blog).

 These topics outlined above aren't the ultimate criterion by which to evaluate a CMS.
-If you are considering a CMS, a thorough understanding of your own needs is in order before you start asking questions of a particular CMS.
+If you are considering a CMS, a thorough understanding of your own needs is in order before you start asking questions about a particular CMS.
 We've chosen WordPress, and, understandably, use WordPress as the CMS of choice for CMS Critic.
 As you make your own decision, please check out our in-depth CMS reviews to see if your choice makes the grade.

 So that's my perspective.
 What's yours?